leancodepl/leancode_cubit_utils/packages/leancode_cubit_utils/README.md

 }
 ```

-You have to implement a body of two methods: `requestPage` and `onPageResult`.
-In first one perform the request and return it's result.
-In the second one, you need to handle te result and return it in form of `PaginatedResponse`. `PaginatedResponse` it's a class which contains a list of elements called `items`, a `hasNextPage` flag determining whether there is a next page or not, and you can also optionally pass updated `data` which corresponds to additional data in this cubit. `PaginatedResponse` have to constructors:
+You have to implement a body of three methods: `requestPage`, `handleResponse` and `onPageResult`.
+In the first one perform the request and return the response.
+In the second one, you need to transform the response into a result that can be handled by the third one that should return the result in form of `PaginatedResponse`. `PaginatedResponse` is a class which contains a list of elements called `items`, a `hasNextPage` flag determining whether there is a next page or not, you can optionally pass updated `data` which corresponds to additional data in this cubit. `PaginatedResponse` have to constructors:
 - `PaginatedResponse.append` which will be sufficient in most of the cases.
 It appends passed items to the already fetched items,
 - `PaginatedResponse.custom` gives you full control over the items.
 Items which you will pass to this constructor, will replace existing list of items.